Re-latinization of Romanian: Background

 Romanian shares linguistic features with the non-Romance languages of the Balkan Peninsula, which gave rise to the idea of a "Balkan linguistic union".
 There are some further common features of Albanian and Romanian.
 Scholars assume that Albanian was closely related to the likely Thracian or Thraco-Dacian substrate languages, whose Romanization gave rise to the development of Romanian, or descends from it.
 Slavic languages influenced the development of Romanian for centuries.
-Romanian borrowed hundreds of loanwords from Slavic languages and Slavic influence can be detected in Romanian phonology and morphology.
+Romanian borrowed hundreds of words from Slavic languages and Slavic influence can be detected in Romanian phonology and morphology.
 Romanians also adopted Old Church Slavonic as the language of liturgy together with the Cyrillic script.
+In addition to Slavic influence Romanian borrowed words from other neighbouring languages such as Hungarian or Greek.
+The latter had a strong influence during the Phanariot era over Wallachia and Moldavia, with numerous words entering the southern sub-dialects.
+Of these only about 10% remained in usage from the 19th century onward, according to linguist László Gáldi.